ShouxTech/Zostand/README.md

 bearStore.setState({}); -- By default, setting will merge the passed state.
 Therefore, this line does nothing. bearStore.getState() --> { bears = 200 }
-bearStore.setState({}, true); -- To bypass the merge, pass true to the second parameter. bearStore.getState() --> {}
+bearStore.setState({}, true); -- To bypass the merge and just overwrite instead, pass true to the second parameter. bearStore.getState() --> {}

 -- Roact: